OWASP/www-policy/legal/bylaws.md

 ### SECTION 3.08 Manner of Acting

-The act of the majority of the directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.
+Except as otherwise provided in these Bylaws, the act of the majority of the directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.

 ### SECTION 3.09 Action Without a Meeting